Karen-O94/Weather-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/74797740/105646095-d0bb3580-5e95-11eb-8d4e-ba5fad1cfff8.png)

 ## Difficulties
 API: I run into some difficults extracting information from the API objects and it took a lot of trial and error and debugging to work out where I was going wrong.
-It was difficult figuring out how to organise my API calls and when to call them to render on the page at the right time.
+It was difficult figuring out how to organise my API calls and when to call them to make sure they rendered on the page at the right time.

 Organising: Similar to previous assignments, I still struggle with figuring out how to organise my JavaScript/jQuery code for it to flow logically especially when writing functions.